-ad 189-

 Fascinating article of our blog's favorite hero Officer Sprinkle.

-Thanks to a tweet, we came across an incredible photo of Officer Sprinkle and his brother from 1904.
-View the photo and learn more about it here!
+Thanks to a tweet, we came across an amazing photo of Officer Sprinkle and his brother from the National Law Enforcement Museum's blog.
+Check it out!

 Remembering Raymond B. Sprinkle – The Son of Officer Sprinkle